senarukana/ratgo/README.md

 RocksDB is a database built by facebook and based on the [LevelDB](https://code.google.com/p/leveldb/).

-This wrapper is based on the [levigo](https://github.com/jmhodges/levigo) which is a wrapper for leveldb.
+This wrapper is based on the [levigo](https://github.com/jmhodges/levigo) which is a wrapper for LevelDB.
 Thanks to the author Albert Strasheim.

 # Warning